Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: INTRODUCTION

+Quantum nonlocality, most famously manifested through the violation of Bell inequalities \cite{Bell1964}, enables information-processing tasks that cannot be achieved within classical physics \cite{BrunnerRMP2014}.
+Over the past decades, considerable theoretical and experimental progress has been made in the detection and characterization of nonlocality in many-body systems.
+These advances not only extend experimental frontiers but also open the door to attributing new physical meaning to nonlocal correlations, positioning them as potential indicators of complex behavior in quantum many-body and chaotic systems.
+For example, recent developments have unveiled connections between nonlocal correlations and macroscopic properties such as phase transitions \cite{FadelQuantum2018}, quantum criticality \cite{PigaPRL2019}, and metrological advantage \cite{FroewisArxiv2018}.
+Yet, our understanding of how nonlocal correlations manifest in systems beyond spin-$1/2$ particles, and how they relate to complex physical behavior, remains limited.

+A central challenge is the exponential scaling of Bell scenarios with the number of parties, measurement settings, and outcomes \cite{ChazelleDCG1993}.
+For spin-1/2 ensembles, this barrier has been mitigated by exploiting symmetry and focusing on low-order correlators, leading to experimentally accessible Bell inequalities with permutational invariance \cite{SciencePaper,WagnerPRL2017,BaccariPRA2019,FadelPRL2017,GuoPRL23}.
+These approaches have enabled detection of Bell correlations in systems containing up to $5\cdot10^5$ particles \cite{SchmiedScience2016,EngelsenPRL2017}.
+In contrast, analogous methods for higher-spin particles, where each subsystem has three or more outcomes, are far less developed, and no experimental demonstration of Bell correlations in such systems has yet been reported.

+The case of spin-1 ensembles is particularly compelling.
+Three-level many-body systems naturally arise in ultracold atomic platforms \cite{LawPRL98,HamleyNat12,KitzingerPRA21,OurFriends}, play a central role in the physics of exotic quantum phases \cite{haldane1983continuum,HaldanePRL83,AKLTPRL87}, and feature prominently in collective models of nuclear physics \cite{Elliott1958}.
+This has spurred efforts to simulate qudit Hamiltonians using trapped ions, superconducting circuits and ultracold atoms.
+From a theoretical perspective, SU(3) models already host intrinsic quantum chaotic dynamics, in contrast to SU(2) models that typically require external driving \cite{KickedRotator,HaakeKickedTop}.
+This makes SU(3) systems natural platforms to explore the interplay between dynamical complexity, in particular the integrable-to-chaotic transition, and foundational quantum information features such as nonlocal correlations.

-While classical chaos is associated to an exponentially fast growing distance between phase-space trajectories, quantum chaos is often associated to spectral properties of the system's Hamiltonian.
-The celebrated Bohigas-Giannoni-Schmit (BGS) conjecture \cite{bohigas1984characterization} suggests that the spectrum statistics of quantum systems whose classical limit show chaotic behaviour are expected to be characterized by correlated energy levels similar to the ones encountered in Random Matrix Theory \cite{mehta2004random,Haake2018}.
-A Poisson distribution of energy-level spacing is a characteristic indicator of a system that is integrable in the classical limit, while a Wigner-Dyson distribution of energy-level spacing is an indicator of chaotic dynamics \cite{Haake2018}.
+While classical chaos is associated with an exponentially fast growing distance between phase-space trajectories, quantum chaos is often diagnosed through spectral properties of the Hamiltonian.
+According to the Bohigas–Giannoni–Schmit (BGS) conjecture \cite{bohigas1984characterization}, quantum systems with classically chaotic counterparts exhibit energy spectra resembling those of Random Matrix Theory \cite{mehta2004random,Haake2018}.
+Such insight has led to use spectral statistics to distinguish integrable and chaotic dynamics, with Poisson and Wigner-Dyson distributions serving as key indicators \cite{Haake2018}.
+This spectral lens provides a powerful diagnostic tool that has rarely been explored in the context of Bell operators and nonlocality.